mdeguzis/RetroRig/README.md

 RetroRig is shell script to setup a Linux x86_64 system  with several emulators, and XBMC as graphical front end.The inspiration for doing this lies almost completely with the RetroPie Project.
 I wanted to provide something similar, but with XBMC, x86_64, and my favorite interface, "Rom Collection Browser."
-This project is intended to be run on Ubuntu (currently 14.04 LTS) a gamepad / controller.
+This project is intended to be run on Ubuntu (currently 14.04 LTS), and a gamepad / controller.
 At some point in the future, I want to try and branch this to other distributions if possible.
-Please see the release-roadmap file for ideas and future plans.
+Please see the features page on the wiki for ideas and future plans.

 I invite you to challenge the configs and scripts to help improve my ultimate goal to provide an easy way to get up and running with RetroGaming on x86_64 Linux systems.
 Pull requests or